Jamaica Country Commercial Guide

 - Pan-American Standards Commission (COPANT) (an ISO Commission).

-Additionally, the Bureau cooperates with several other regional and international standards and metrology institutions such as the National Institute of Standards and Technology (NIST), American Society for Testing and Materials (ASTM), National Center for Metrology-Mexico (CENAM), Physikalisch Technische Bundesanstalt (PTB), American Society for Mechanical Engineers (ASME), National Office of Standards-Cuba (NC), Columbian Institute of Certification and Technical Standards (ICONTEC), Barbados national Standards Institute (BNSI), Trinidad and Tobago Bureau of Standards (TTBS), and the Guyana National Bureau of Standards (GNBS).
+The Bureau cooperates with several regional and international standards and metrology institutions such as the National Institute of Standards and Technology (NIST), American Society for Testing and Materials (ASTM), National Center for Metrology-Mexico (CENAM), Physikalisch Technische Bundesanstalt (PTB), American Society for Mechanical Engineers (ASME), National Office of Standards-Cuba (NC), Columbian Institute of Certification and Technical Standards (ICONTEC), Barbados National Standards Institute (BNSI), Trinidad and Tobago Bureau of Standards (TTBS), and the Guyana National Bureau of Standards (GNBS).

-In 2013, a Hazardous Substance Regulatory Authority (HSRA) was established to administer the Nuclear Safety and Radiation Protection Act and ensuing regulations.
-The Act applies to the possession, acquisition, production, manufacture, processing, transfer, development, handling, storage, import, export, or disposal of natural and artificial radioactive material, nuclear material, ionizing radiation apparatus and devices emitting ionizing radiation.
+The Hazardous Substance Regulatory Authority (HSRA) was established in 2013 to administer the Nuclear Safety and Radiation Protection Act and ensuing regulations.
+HRSA regulates the possession, acquisition, production, manufacture, processing, transfer, development, handling, storage, import, export, or disposal of natural and artificial radioactive material, nuclear material, ionizing radiation apparatus and devices emitting ionizing radiation.

 Testing, Inspection and Certification

-The Jamaica National Agency for Accreditation (JANAAC) is the national accreditation body.
-JANAAC, an agency of the Ministry of Industry, Investment and Commerce was incorporated in March 2007, and began operations in April 2008.
-They are mandated to facilitate trade between Jamaica and its trading partners by enabling Jamaica’s Conformity Assessment System to meet international standards and the World Trade Organization’s (WTO’s) Agreement on Technical Barriers to Trade.
+The Jamaica National Agency for Accreditation (JANAAC) an agency of the Ministry of Industry, Investment and Commerce, is the national accreditation body.
+The agency facilitates trade between Jamaica and its trading partners by ensuring Jamaica’s Conformity Assessment System conforms to international standards and the World Trade Organization’s (WTO’s) Agreement on Technical Barriers to Trade.
 JANAAC is a member of the International Laboratory Accreditation Corporation (ILAC) and the Inter-American Accreditation Corporation (IAAC).

-Test certificates from foreign laboratories are accepted if the laboratories are ILAC mutual recognition agreement (MRA) signatories.
+Test certificates from foreign laboratories are accepted if they are ILAC mutual recognition agreement (MRA) signatories.
 U.S. testing laboratories can also operate in Jamaica and provide testing once there is compliance with domestic regulatory requirements and the laboratories are ILAC MRA signatories.

 Publication of Technical Regulations